Richard Oland died quickly after flurry of blows to the head, pathologist says

 SAINT JOHN, N.B. — Multi-millionaire businessman Richard Oland did not have time to put up much of a defence when he was attacked in his office and killed by multiple blows that caved in his skull, his son’s murder trial was told Tuesday.

-Dr. Ather Naseemuddin, the Saint John pathologist who conducted an autopsy on Oland’s body, said there were only five defensive-type wounds to the back of his hands, possibly caused as he initially tried to shield his head from the dozens of strikes that quickly killed him.
+Dr. Ather Naseemuddin, the Saint John pathologist who conducted the autopsy, said there were only five defensive-type wounds to the back of Oland’s hands, possibly caused as he initially tried to shield his head from the dozens of strikes that quickly killed him.

 It was a difficult day at the trial of Dennis Oland, 50, for the second-degree murder of his father, whose bludgeoned body was found lying in a pool of blood on July 7, 2011.